aexoden/dotfiles/README.md

 You will probably want to modify `topics/zsh/zshrc.symlink`, as it provides the basic configuration for your shell.

+If you are using [Atom](https://atom.io), you may find the `atom-package-backup` and `atom-package-install` commands useful. `atom-package-backup` will generate a list of installed packages, and `atom-package-install` will install packages from that list.
+This allows you to commit the list of installed packages.

 ## Components

 There are several special files in the hierarchy: